WolfDWyc/ImdbApi/README.md

 Currently, this doesn't support searching people, but it might in the future.

-If you end up using this library, please let me know either through discord discord (https://discordapp.com/users/217353364076232705) or through email (yoavwolfdw@gmail.com) as it's one of my first public projects and I'd love to know what you thought of it.
+If you end up using this, please let me know either through discord discord (https://discordapp.com/users/217353364076232705) or through email (yoavwolfdw@gmail.com) as it's one of my first public projects and I'd love to know what you thought of it.

 # Usage